Synaptic clock as a neural substrate of consciousness: Consciousness as continuous change

 \subsection{Two sides of conscious experience}

-The processes of generation of percepts, including such being the elements of a memory recall, as well as of any other contents of experience, have already been either evolved, i.e., they have been evolutionarily 'mastered', or learned, and now they are unconscious and seem to be immediate, not requiring any effort--namely, a given content of experience simply appears in consciousness at some point, e.g., as in the comprehension of speech where individual words simply appear in consciousness.
-We posit that all such contents of experience, including memories, are, similarly to percepts, fragments that are 'extracted' from the physical reality as a whole, and stabilized in an apparently unchanged form for some period of time--constituting thus specific 'paths' paved in \textit{change}, out of all possible paths that could be there at the moment (\textit{change}, due to it being continuous, not having any 'temporal' or 'spatial' dimensions, can be visualized by considering that from the perspective of a hypothetical, relatively small organism perceiving the flow of time in a relatively "slow motion", within what we consider a space of a size of a grain of sand an arbitrarily large object could fit, and within a time window of what we consider a fraction of a second an arbitrary number of different events could take place--e.g., in a scale relatively close to ours, that is in the case of insects, like houseflies, which are thought to perceive the flow of time in a slow motion, relative to how we perceive it, within an interval that for us seems to be the blink of an eye they might likely experience a substantial number of different events--that is assuming that they are conscious).
-Whereas, in contrast to the above, what is conscious is a process of generation of one's memory as a whole, that is, a process of generation of behavioral adaptations--this is what we experience directly, as continuous learning.
-The actual experience, that appears to us as unfolding in time, is like one were 'inside' of the process of generation of some specific contents of experience, e.g., a percept.
-'Zooming' in that process, one can see it unfolding, i.e., changing in a specific way, seeing thus its fine structure (which is like being confined to a specific, exact point in time), but is then unable to perceive its global structure and thus will not see that percept as a whole (by analogy to the uncertainty principle, as known from time-frequency analysis of time series; as illustrated on Figure \ref{Fig3}D).
-In sum, there are two sides from which any one conscious experience can be considered, corresponding to immediate memory and change, respectively, as described above (section \ref{section2}): when we look at it in a 'retrospective', abstract manner, at any stage, we see some specific contents of experience already formed, persisting in consciousness for some period of 'time'--processing of different types of information, related to different contents of experience, moves us then along the axis of \textit{change} (Figure \ref{Fig3}C), proportionally to the corresponding values of CFF, affecting differently our assessment of the duration of that experience and thus speed of time flow.
-However, looking at it from the other side, when the experience is actually unfolding, without our reflecting on it, then each such window, that would be proportional to 1/CFF, lasts simply as long as it does and its duration cannot be measured using any arbitrary units, and it constitutes a process of continuous learning, which we shall consider below.
-What we consider 'space' and 'time' in particular, seem to be abstractions derived from the two opposite extrema of the \textit{change} axis, with the notion of 'space' derived from a small amount of change (a constant configuration of objects, not changing over time) and the notion of 'time' derived from a lot of change (what can be imagined as if everything in our conscious experience was changing constantly in a random manner, without any recurring elements or regularities, then we could not conceive of or have any conception of space, just of 'pure' time).
+The processes of generation of percepts, including such being the elements of a memory recall, as well as of any other contents of experience, have already been either evolved, i.e., they have been evolutionarily 'mastered', or learned, and now they are unconscious and seem to be immediate, not requiring any effort.
+Namely, a given content of experience simply appears in consciousness at some point, e.g., as in the comprehension of speech where individual words simply appear in consciousness.
+We posit that all such contents of experience, including memories, are, similarly to percepts, fragments that are 'extracted' from the physical reality as a whole, and stabilized in an apparently unchanged form for some period of time.
+They thus constitute specific 'paths' paved in \textit{change}, out of all possible paths that could be there at the moment.
+Whereas, in contrast to the above, what is conscious is a process of generation of one's memory as a whole, that is, a process of generation of behavioral adaptations.
+This is what we experience directly, as continuous learning.
+The actual experience, that appears to us as unfolding in time, is like one were 'inside' of the process of generation of some specific contents of experience (e.g., a percept).
+‘Zooming in’ that process, one can see it unfolding, i.e., changing in a specific way, seeing thus its fine structure (which is like being confined to a specific, exact point in time), but is then unable to perceive its global structure and thus will not see that percept as a whole (by analogy to the uncertainty principle, as known from time-frequency analysis of time series; as illustrated on Figure \ref{Fig3}D).
+In sum, there are two sides from which any one conscious experience can be considered, corresponding to immediate memory and change, respectively (as described above): when we look at it in a 'retrospective', abstract manner, at any stage, we see some specific contents of experience already formed, persisting in consciousness for some period of 'time'.
+Processing of different types of information, related to different contents of experience, moves us then along the axis of change (Figure \ref{Fig3}C), proportionally to the corresponding values of ‘CFF’, affecting differently our assessment of the duration of that experience and thus speed of time flow.
+However, looking at it from the other side, when the experience is actually unfolding, without our reflecting on it, then each such window, that would be proportional to 1/CFF, lasts simply as long as it does and its duration cannot be measured using any arbitrary units, and it constitutes a process of continuous learning.